SharonyuFu/MySimpleTweet/README.md

 * [Y]	User can **view tweets from their home timeline**
   * [Y] User is displayed the username, name, and body for each tweet
   * [Y] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-  * [N] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
+  * [Y] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
 Number of tweets is unlimited.
     However there are [Twitter Api Rate Limits](https://dev.twitter.com/rest/public/rate-limiting) in place.
 * [Y] User can **compose and post a new tweet**
   * [Y] User can click a “Compose” icon in the Action Bar on the top right
   * [Y] User can then enter a new tweet and post this to twitter
-  * [N] User is taken back to home timeline with **new tweet visible** in timeline
+  * [Y] User is taken back to home timeline with **new tweet visible** in timeline

 The following **optional** features are implemented: